 - Don’t let your card out of your sight when making payments

 - Check that you’ve received your own card back after every purchase

 - Sign your card on the signature panel as soon as you receive it

 - Review your account details and transactions on a regular basis

-Fraudsters can duplicate your card by ‘skimming’ or copying your card details with a device they place in an ATM card slot.
+Fraudsters can duplicate your card by ‘skimming’ or copying your card details with a device they place in an ATM and POS card slot.

 To get your PIN, they’ll either set up a hidden camera, or watch you type it in.
 While you can’t prevent your card being skimmed, you can prevent fraudsters from learning your PIN.

 How to keep your PIN safe at ATMs

 - Always cover the ATM keypad when entering your PIN